samhamil/Big_Data_Wisconsin_2017/README.md

 # Big_Data_Wisconsin_2017
 ## Samuel Hamilton's Presentation at the Big Data Wisconsin 2017 Conference

 This presentation was created using a jupyter notebook and reveal.js.
-To view the presentation, first clone this repository and execute the following commands:
+To view the presentation, first clone this repository and execute the following commands to update the reveal.js submodule:
 ```
 git submodule init
 git submodule update